The Crazies (2010 film): Casting

 In November 2008, Timothy Olyphant was cast in the lead role as the town's sheriff.
 Radha Mitchell joined the cast the following January, while Danielle Panabaker and Joe Anderson boarded the film in March.

 Filming

-Principal production began on March 5, 2009 in Georgia, with settings including the Georgia National Fairgrounds and Priester's Pecans in Perry, Georgia, the Fountain Car Wash in Macon, Georgia, areas in Dublin, Georgia, Peach County High School in Fort Valley, Georgia, and areas of Cordele, Georgia.
-Additional filming was done in Iowa.
+Principal production began on March 5, 2009, in Georgia, with settings including the Georgia National Fairgrounds and Priester's Pecans in Perry, Georgia, the Fountain Car Wash in Macon, Georgia, areas in Dublin, Georgia, Peach County High School in Fort Valley, Georgia, and areas of Cordele, Georgia.
+Additional filming was done in Lenox, Iowa.
 The special effects were created by Robert Green Hall.

 Makeup

 The makeup for the film was designed by Almost Human Studios; they also did makeup for other horror films such as Quarantine, Frankenfish, and Prom Night.
 Director Breck Eisner's early visions of the infected were zombies.
 He and the makeup crew made many molds and sketches of the infected, with deformities and skin sloughing.
 Eventually, he grew tired of the cliche "zombie" look, and went with a realistic "go under the skin," in which the blood vessels appear to be bursting forth and face and neck muscles and tendons tight and wrought.
 Eisner described this look as "hyper alive."

 The director's one and only rule for the makeup design—they research in medical books and consult medical professionals for the design of the infected.
 Lead make-up artist Rob Hall said "If we were to pitch something to Breck, about, if you know, one side of his face should look like this, Breck would immediately want to know what disease it came from, and what version of reality it could be implemented into Trixie.
 But the most important thing was to make sure it felt real.
 Make it feel like you could get it, too."
 The basis of the makeup the crew used was mainly rabies, tetanus, and Stevens–Johnson syndrome.

 Each "Crazy" design had about twenty-one sections requiring over three hours to apply for the final effect seen in the film.
 Robert stated the final effect in the film seen was not just the makeup, but the lighting, camera angles, and post-production effects.
 The theme for the design was "stress."
 He stated he wanted the "Crazies" to look stressed.
 The veins and eyes were the main focus of the design.
 The contact lenses covered the actors' entire eyes and required eye-drops every five minutes to reduce injuries.